synrais/Makita-LXT-Battery-Monitor-Unlocker/BYTE_REFERENCE.md

 Nybble 47 (high): unknown
 Min/Max:          0x01 – 0x83
 ```
+Type: Variable
-DOC: Damage rating used by charger to calculate 0–4 health score.
+Damage rating used by charger to calculate 0–4 health score.
 A rating below 3 = 4/4 health, 7 = 0/4 health.
-BMS-written. **SHOULD preserve** — leave unchanged.
+BMS-written.
-Safe to reset nybble 46 to `0` (4/4 health) if value is clearly corrupt (e.g. outside 0–7 range).
+Repair action: Leave unchanged.
+Safe to reset nybble 46 to `0` (4/4 health) only if value is clearly corrupt (e.g. outside 0–7 range).

 ---